 When a patient asks about peptides, the conversation usually starts with the clinical goal: weight loss, recovery, sleep, performance, longevity.
 We work backward from the goal to the evidence-based, FDA-approved tools that exist for that goal.
 Sometimes a peptide medication is part of the answer.
 More often, the foundational work (sleep, training, nutrition, stress, and standard medications) covers most of the ground.

-Patients who arrive already using a research-grade peptide are not judged - that is a personal choice.
-But we do not continue, manage, or troubleshoot those protocols, and we do not write replacement prescriptions for compounds outside the FDA-approved formulary.
+Patients who arrive already using a research-grade peptide are not judged, and that is a personal choice.
+We do not provide clinical advice on substances we cannot legally prescribe, so we will not interpret, optimize, or troubleshoot a research-grade protocol, and we will not write replacement prescriptions for compounds outside the FDA-approved formulary.
+What we can do:

 Guidance from the Clinic